Saturday, November 27, 2021

 Some classic flicks, a notable Saturday Night Live, and WOR's "Fright Night" serving up a big old slab o' Rondo Hatton.

-And one more as a palate cleanser--a tasteful ad for the Jolly Swagman Inn!
+How about a tasteful ad for the Jolly Swagman Inn?

 Sunday, November 07, 2021